openaps/docs/docs/Automate-system/vizualization.md

 To obtain the hashed version of the API_SECRET, run the following ```echo -n "<API_SECRET>" | shasum``` and replace ```<API_SECRET>``` with what you set up in Nightscout.
 For example, if your enter ```echo -n "password" | shasum```, the hashed version returned will be 5baa61e4c9b93f3f0682250b6cf8331b7ee68fd8.
 Run it with your password and save the hashed key that is output for the next step.

 In your terminal window, you may now define the two environment variables.
 This is done by adding them to your .profile in your home directory.
-The .profile runs each time the system starts and will ensure these variables are set.
+The .profile runs each time the system starts and will ensure these variables are set for future use on the command line.

 ```nano ~/.profile``` and add the following at the end of the file below any other content that may already be there:
 ```